Richi2PL/Minceraft-I-NotMine/README.md

 # Minecraft Indev WebGL

 This project aims to be a 1:1 replica of Minecraft Indev 20100223 made using TeaVM and WebGL.
-This project can be played on almost any device and can be played in the web browser.
+This project can be played on almost any device and can be played in the web browser on low-end devices like Chromebooks.

 # Project Takedown
-This project was just for fun, If this project has to be taken down for any legal reasons please email me at PeytonPlayz585@gmail.com
+This project is just for fun, If this project has to be taken down for any legal reasons please email me at PeytonPlayz585@gmail.com

 # Playing in the Web Browser
 To play in the web browser please [click here](https://peytonplayz595.github.io/Minecraft-Indev-WebGL/js/).
 If for some reason it doesn't work please open an issue [here](https://github.com/PeytonPlayz595/Minecraft-Indev-WebGL/issues).